Light-Wizzard/WeBookClient/README.md

 ## Concept

-The WeBook Concept is to have a Client known as WeBookClient, commumicate and control the Server known as WeBookServer, in a multi-user collabration, designed for managing Web-Books.
+The WeBook Concept is to have a Client known as WeBookClient, communicate and control the Server known as WeBookServer, in a multi-user collaboration, designed for managing Web-Books.

-A Web-Book also known as a WeBook, is an HTML Document that is edited using Qt C++ Rich Text Widet, and saves it as an HTML Document, and when published with send it to the WeBookServer, which can be running on your Local Machine, on a Machine in your Local Network, or a Public VPS account, where every WeBook can be its own Website.
+A Web-Book also known as a WeBook, is an HTML Document that is edited using Qt C++ Rich Text Widget, and saves it as an HTML Document, and when published with send it to the WeBookServer, which can be running on your Local Machine, on a Machine in your Local Network, or a Public VPS account, where every WeBook can be its own Website.

-When completed, it will allow multile users, the ability join your Domain, or you can join others, the concept is to Fork this Project, and make your own WeBook Domains, the concept of Forking, is so you have your Own GitHub Repository,
+When completed, it will allow multiple users, the ability join your Domain, or you can join others, the concept is to Fork this Project, and make your own WeBook Domains, the concept of Forking, is so you have your Own GitHub Repository,